wongpatrick/todo-service/README.md

 # TODO Web Service

 TODO Web Service is a web API that would manage a to-do list.
 Authentication is left out on purpose.
-So validation for users is left out on purpose.
+So management/validation for users is left out on purpose.

 You can search for tasks for a user or look for an individual task id.